Infant Formula Act of 1980

-Infant Formula Act of 1980, 21 U.S.C. § 350a, is an United States statute authorizing good manufacturing practices and infant food safety for infant formula packaged and labeled in the United States.
+Infant Formula Act of 1980, 21 U.S.C. § 350a, is a United States statute authorizing good manufacturing practices and infant food safety for infant formula packaged and labeled in the United States.
 The Act of Congress amended the Federal Food, Drug, and Cosmetic Act creating section 350a under subchapter IV entitled as Food.

 The United States administrative law endorsed a nutrient composition standard promoting human nutrition.
 The neonatal nutritive composition was incipiently affirmed by the American Academy of Pediatrics in 1967.
 The infant formula standard proposal orchestrated regulatory provisions for adequate nutrient levels as suitable for toddler nutrition.

 The H.R.
 6940 bill was passed by the 96th U.S. Congressional session and signed into law by U.S. President Jimmy Carter on September 26, 1980.